We’re here to help trans and gender diverse (TGD) people take control of their health.

 Hear from industry experts on best practice and gain insight into the award winning initiatives of the Top 20 Employers and network with industry peers.

-Pride in Health + Wellbeing is a national membership program that provides year-round support in the provision of LGBTI inclusive services for those working within the health and wellbeing sector.
+Pride in Health + Wellbeing is a national membership program that provides year-round support in the provision of LGBTQ inclusive services for those working within the health and wellbeing sector.
 Consider us your partners, your subject-matter experts that you can call on, build a relationship with and rely on for expert advice, training and help.

 Our United Front is an inclusive breast cancer awareness and education campaign that focuses on getting screened.
 Self-checking is still really important, but if you are 50 or over, you should have a mammogram every 2 years.
 People over 40 are eligible to get free mammogram.
 Check out Our United Front for referral pathways.